 How early can I start my move?

-Morning jobs are booked at specific start times between 7-9 am.
-Let us know if you’d like to start at 7am, 8am, or 9am when booking your move.
+Morning jobs are booked at specific start times between 8 am-9 am.
+Let us know your preferred start time when booking your move.

 Tip: If your building does not allow access to the elevator or moves to begin until 9am, the crew can still arrive earlier to start prepping.
 There will be time spent on disassembly, wrapping/protecting your furniture, and staging boxes and items before executing the move.

 Can I start my move in the afternoon?

 On some days, we have opportunities to conduct afternoon jobs.
 Afternoon jobs are suitable for small local (Brooklyn-based) moves that do not have an elevator or building deadlines.

 Please note: If you are booked for an afternoon job, the arrival time is based on when the crew complete the day’s morning job.
 We cannot guarantee the exact arrival time to afternoon jobs, but we would have a better idea of timing that day and would keep you updated.

 What if I have more items than what I disclosed for a quote?